KotAndrzej24/goit-react-hw-08-phonebook/README.md

 # Phonebook-in-React

 This repository contains a React-based project for finding images.
 It provides a user-friendly interface to search for images using various search terms.
+It is possible to sign in and sign up because of backend mockapi.io.

 ## Technologies Used